fridalejandra/fridalejandra.github.io/_pages/project.md

 ---

 ## Conclusion
 This study demonstrates the applicability of machine learning techniques to the prediction of body weight using the Palmer Penguins dataset.
-By leveraging morphological and ecological features, such as numerical data like bill length, bill depth, flipper length, and categorical data like species and sex, I developed models capable of predicting body weight for Adélie, Gentoo, and Chinstrap penguins.
+By leveraging morphological and ecological features, such as numerical data like bill length, bill depth, flipper length, body mass, and categorical data like island and sex, I developed models capable of predicting body weight for Adélie, Gentoo, and Chinstrap penguins.

 The results highlight the importance of data preprocessing, including handling missing values, encoding categorical variables, and standardizing numerical features, to ensure robust model performance [5, 7, 8].
 The application of different techniques, namely Random Forest and Ridge Regression, captured predictive relationships within the data [3, 4].